louketo/louketo-proxy/README.md

 #### **White-listed URL's**

-Depending on how the application url's are laid out, you might want protect the root / url but have exceptions on a list of paths, i.e. /health etc. Although you should probably fix this by fixing up the paths, you can add excepts to the protected resources.
+Depending on how the application url's are laid out, you might want to protect the root / url but have exceptions on a list of paths, i.e. /health etc. Although you should probably fix this by fixing up the paths, you can add excepts to the protected resources.

 ```YAML
   resources: